How to Prepare Financially Before You Move in with Someone

 2 – Create a personal budget.
 Before you agree to rent a new apartment or pay a mover, you should stop and create a budget for your new monthly bills.
 This amount should include rent, utilities, and anything else you may now be paying for on your own.
 Don’t forget to include items such as moving expenses (i.e. moving supplies, security deposit, new furniture, etc.).

 3 – Purchase items individually.
-Purchasing items can be beneficial because if you do end up breaking up, it will be easier to divide the assets.
+Purchasing items can be beneficial because if you do end up breaking up, it will be easier to do property division.
 For example, the person who paid for the TV or bed will be entitled to it and the person who bought the couch can either take it or swap it with the ex-partner for something else.

 4 – Keep good financial records.
 Be sure to keep receipts, bank statements, credit card statements or a journal of shared expenses and purchases.
 This will make it easier to divide things up later.

 In the unfortunate event that you do end your relationship: